DrWRS/JavaSript-Practice/README.md

 4/24 - Created commit for Global Scope Functions
 4/24 - Created commit for Local Scope Functions
-4/24 - Created commit for Global vs Local Scope Functions
+4/24 - Created commit for Global vs Local Scope Functions 6/12 - Updated The Readme, Have added multiple commits for JavaScript Practice work with explanations and examples